unkn0wn-root/resterm/README.md

 </p>

-Resterm is a terminal client for working with **HTTP**, **GraphQL**, and **gRPC** services.
-No cloud sync, no signups, no heavy desktop app, no bullshit.
+**Resterm** is a terminal client for working with **HTTP**, **GraphQL**, **gRPC**, **WebSocket** and **SSE**.
+No cloud sync, no signups, no heavy desktop app.
+If you live on the keyboard - this is your home.

-It pairs a Vim-like-style editor with a workspace explorer, response diff, history, profiler and scripting so you can iterate on requests without leaving the keyboard (no mouse support is a feature here).
+TL;DR why resterm:
+- Resterm is keyboard first.
+- Works offline so everything lives in plain files - no accounts or cloud.
+- Built-in SSH tunnels for HTTP/gRPC/WebSocket/SSE with keep-alives and retries.
+- Fast iteration loop with explorer + history + diff/compare + captures/workflows.
+- Debuggable - timeline tracing, profiler, streaming transcripts and inline scripts/tests.

 ## Index
 **Up & Running**